-Research has shown that owning a pet has a number of physical health benefits
+Research has shown that owning a pet can have a number of physical health benefits

 The joy of having a pet isn’t new to most Australians; we have one of the highest rates of pet ownership in the world.
 In fact our pets are such positive influences on our lives that one study found that Australian ownership of cats and dogs saved approximately $3.86 billion in health expenditure over one year.

-Research has shown that owning a pet has a number of psychological benefits
+Research has shown that owning a pet can have a number of psychological benefits

 For more details please see these useful links: